 In March 2016, the European Public Health Alliance coorganised an event with the European Environmental Bureau bringing together leading food policy experts in Europe and afterwards over 100 organisations throughout Europe, including 10 public health groups, demanded a fundamental assessment (“Refit”) of the EU Common Agricultural Policy (CAP).
 The open letter noted that the agricultural sector faces multiple crises, in terms of farmers’ livelihoods, depletion of natural resources and not least negative impacts on public health, which merit an urgent review of the policy.

-For more information about a sustainable food policy on the epha.eu website
+For more information about a sustainable food policy go to the epha.eu website